jasonm23/onlisp-markdown/onlisp.md

 implementation of Prolog, for example, is a good way to understand the language, but an inefﬁcient way to implement it.

----

-21.3                      THE LESS-THAN-RAPID PROTOTYPE                         285

 This book is concerned more with the kinds of abstractions one can build in Lisp than with efﬁciency issues.
 It’s important to realize, though, that Lisp is a language for writing production software as well as a language for writing prototypes.
 If Lisp has a reputation for slowness, it is largely because so many